FrankR-7/Pygame-Snake-/README.md

 # Pygame-Snake-
 A very simple project I made to get started with Python.
 Any opinions or advice are super useful!
-Btw I'm a super noob with Python and Github, so I may have something wrong around here...